 Defense Attorney Michael Probst has represented many clients arrested and charged with a Columbus OVI / DUI offense and OVI / DUI offenses throughout Ohio who have made challenges that police officers lacked ‘Reasonable Suspicion’ to conduct a traffic stop.
 Many OVI / DUI traffic stops are recorded and preserved on police officer cruiser video systems.
 It is extremely important in every case for a DUI attorney to review all evidence, including video evidence of traffic stops, to determine whether police have reasonable suspicion to pull over the vehicle subject of an OVI / DUI traffic stop.

-Contact our defense attorney at Probst Law Office, Inc today at 614-232-8890 with questions you may have regarding grounds for being pulled over in Columbus or other areas within Ohio.
+Contact our OVI/DUI defense attorney in Columbus, Ohio at Probst Law Office, Inc today at 614-232-8890 with questions you may have regarding grounds for being pulled over.
 Let us provide you with the DUI help you need in Ohio.